ludiosarchive/unfixed-security-bugs/README.md

 # A list of publicly known but unfixed security bugs

-Please submit a pull request if you know about any other unfixed security bugs.
+Please submit a pull request if you have corrections or know about any other unfixed security bugs.

 ## tar